-Receiving advice could also help aspiring expats learn how to transfer money between the UK and their new home and find the best currency exchange rates.
+Receiving advice could also help aspiring expats learn how to transfer money to the UK.
+And their new home and find the best currency exchange rates.
 Hence using a currency company to compare money transfers to the UK.

-However, he stressed if people do not do the right research and get the advice they need, they could make mistakes with their finances and perhaps be "caught out by the local tax laws".
+However, he stressed if people do not do the right research and get the advice they need.
+They could make mistakes with their finances and perhaps "caught out by the local tax laws".

-Effective financial management could be critical given the findings of the latest Post Office Expat Payments Index, which showed living costs for Britons who live abroad have gone up by 11 per cent on average in the last year.
+Effective financial management critical given the findings of the latest Post Office Expat Payments Index.
+Which showed living costs for Britons who live abroad have gone up by 11 percent on average in the last year.